 In Mexico, they celebrate the Dias de Los Muertos, or Day of the Dead on 1 November.
 It is a big celebration that honors family and friends who have passed away.
 The Halloween ceremony in Hong Kong is known as the Yu Lan Earth Festival of the Hungry Ghosts.
 A fire is lit during the Yu Lan celebration and food and gifts are offered to angry ghosts for revenge.
 See More Remembrance Day

 Happy Halloween Pictures

 Trick And Treat- Unhappy with European traditions, Americans began wearing costumes and going door-to-door demanding food or money, a practice that eventually became today’s “trick-and-treat” tradition.
 Young women believed that on Halloween they could see their future husband’s name or form tricked with yarn, Apple footings, or mirrors.

-In the late 1800s, there was a move in America to make Halloween a holiday about the community and the neighbour compared to ghosts, pranks and witchcraft.
+In the late 1800s, there was a move in America to make Halloween a holiday for the community and the neighbor compared to ghosts, pranks, and witchcraft.
 At the turn of the century, Halloween became the most common way for both children and adults to celebrate Halloween parties.
-The parties focused on games, in-season foods and festive costumes.
+The parties focused on games, in-season foods, and festive costumes.

-This year people celebrate the event once again, we’ll all be enjoying our favourite candies and staring at our neighbours’ decorations on October 31 — and the spiky spirits we’re talking about are the witches and ghost costumes that our Friends are wearing.
-Halloween is the most favourite event for children.
+This year people celebrate the event once again, we’ll all be enjoying our favorite candies and staring at our neighbors’ decorations on October 31 — and the spiky spirits we’re talking about are the witches and ghost costumes that our Friends are wearing.
+Halloween is a favorite event for children.
 They dress up and enjoyed the night.
-In this article, you get the Halloween wishes, cards, greetings for your friends and family.
+In this article, you get Halloween wishes, cards, and greetings for your friends and family.
 Easy to download and share on social sites also.
 Enjoy the Halloween event.